garura/ActiveRecordLite/README.md

-# ActiveRecordLite
+# Object Relational Mapping (Ruby-SQL)
-Active Record Lite was a project I made that recreates some of the basic functionality of Rails' Active Record.
+This was a project I made that recreates some of the basic functionality of Rails' Active Record.

 ## SQLObject
 SQLObject is my version of the ActiveRecord::Base class.
 It has getter and setter methods for all columns in the model's respective table.
 The key methods I chose to include are ::all, ::find, #insert, #update, and #save.